MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 # Design Your Own Computer
 # Episode 19 : "C Runtime"

 Welcome to "Design Your Own Computer".

-In this episode we will modify the toolchain to support the C runtime, thus allowing us to make C programs run on the CPU.
-Furthermore, we will complete the CPU by adding support for Reset.
+Let's first take a status of the project.
+So far we've finished implementing the 6502 CPU.
+That means we can now write programs (in assembly) and have them run of our computer.

+We still need to expand the functionality of the VGA output, as well as add keyboard input to our computer.
+However, before we do that, I would like to be able to run C-programs on our computer.

+Being able to run C-program on the 6502 requires several additions to our tool chain:
+* C compiler targeting the 6502 CPU.
+* C linker
+* C runtime ABI support.
+* C runtime library.

+As our C compiler I will use [cc65](http://cc65.github.io/doc/cc65.html).
+This compiler comes with a complete toolchain including linker, runtime library, etc. In this episode we will configure this toolchain.

-The C runtime used by the [cc65](http://cc65.github.io/doc/cc65.html) compiler requires the support of a number of features:
+The toolchain provided by the [cc65](http://cc65.github.io/doc/cc65.html) compiler requires the support of a number of features in our computer:
 * CPU reset.
 * Memory map.
 * Linker script.